RAKWireless/WisBlock/doc/Quick_Start/README.md

 <center><img src="../../assets/repo/battery-connect.png" alt="battery-connect" width="50%"/></center>

+# Important Reminder:
-# When connecting the battery make sure the polarity is correct.
+- ### When connecting the battery make sure the polarity is correct.
 Not all connectors are wired the same.
-# Ground pole should be close to the PCB boarder.
+- ### Ground pole should be close to the PCB boarder.
-# Plus pole should be close to USB connector.
+- ### Plus pole should be close to USB connector.

 The matching connector for the battery wires is an [JST PHR-2 2mm pitch female](https://www.jst-mfg.com/product/detail_e.php?series=199)